 When you are looking to buy a digital recorder, you should begin with thinking about how you plan to use the recorder; function is king!
 Don’t start looking at brands and models of digital recorders before you have a clear idea of what’s your main use scenario.
 Or the marketing and the hype is going to lead you astray.

 And that’s the main reason I’m penning this post, to try and illustrate how the strengths and weaknesses of the Zoom H1n and Tascam DR-05x counter the marketing hype: you want to use Zoom H1n as a hand held recorder and the Tascam DR-05x as a “creators” recorder; packed with lots of features.
-Now, for each recorder I’m going to share with you the one thing (just one) I hate and love.
-For a deeper look into each recorder, I have penned a detailed review of the Zoom H1n and Tascam DR-05x.

-When I first got the Zoom H1n, I was impressed with the ability to easily change the gain input – via the input volume dial aka the knob, but I didn’t realize this meant that it was also very easy to inadvertently change the volume input.
+When I first got the Zoom H1n, I was impressed with the ability to easily change the gain input – via the input volume dial aka the knob, but I didn’t realize this meant that it was also very easy to inadvertently change the gain input.
 And the volume dial is NOT locked by the Hold button.
 I learnt this the hard way when I accidentally changed the gain setting whilst moving the Zoom H1n.
 And using auto levels is not an option; too much background noise.